rhyolight/numenta-web/packages/numenta.com/pages/blog/2017/09/22/interview-with-a-neuroscientist.md

 ---
 author: Joanne Cua
-description: 'HTM School recently debuted a series "Interview with a Neuroscientist", where Numenta's Matt Taylor sits down with neuroscientists to discuss pun-laden categories related to their study.
-The new series features the likes of David Eagleman from the PBS show, The Brain, and Michael Berry from The Berry Lab at Princeton.'
+description: HTM School recently debuted a series "Interview with a Neuroscientist", where Numenta's Matt Taylor sits down with neuroscientists to discuss pun-laden categories related to their study.
+The new series features the likes of David Eagleman from the PBS show, The Brain, and Michael Berry from The Berry Lab at Princeton.
 date: 2017/09/22
 hideImage: true
 image: ../images/eagleman.png